-Proficiency in Quantitative Reasoning and Information Technology Skills may be demonstrated: - By passing, with a grade of C or better: MATH 131: Fundamentals in Math; STBE 137: Quantitative Reasoning in Business; CSCI 140: Foundations of Computer Science; CSCI 281: Discrete Structures; MATH 171: Elementary Functions; or any higher numbered course offered by the Mathematics Department; or STAT 213: Applied Statistical Reasoning for the Sciences, or - By earning college-level math credit through CLEP or AP tests, or - Through high school coursework and math ACT scores as approved by the Math Department.
-Proficiency in Health and Fitness may be demonstrated by completing both of the following: - Passing KIN 149: Wellness Concepts, and - Passing one activity course or KIN 206: First Aid or KIN 262: Varsity Sport.
+Proficiency in Quantitative Reasoning and Information Technology Skills may be demonstrated:

+- By passing, with a grade of C or better: MATH 123: Introduction to Data Science; MATH 131: Fundamentals in Math; STBE 137: Quantitative Reasoning in Business; CSCI 140: Foundations of Computer Science; CSCI 281: Discrete Structures; MATH 171: Elementary Functions; or any higher numbered course offered by the Mathematics Department; or STAT 213: Applied Statistical Reasoning for the Sciences, or - By earning college-level math credit through CLEP or AP tests, or - Through high school coursework and math ACT scores as approved by the Math Department.

+Proficiency in Health and Fitness may be demonstrated by completing both of the following:

+- Passing KIN 149: Wellness Concepts, and - Passing one activity course or KIN 206: First Aid or KIN 262: Varsity Sport.

 Proficiency in Second Language may be demonstrated:

-- Completing three (3) years (or more) of study of the same foreign language in high school, or - Successfully complete two (2) semesters of the same beginning language (101 and 102) at SAU or transfer equivalent credit from another college or university, or - Earn a minimum of 6 credit hours on the CLEP Test in a foreign language.
-Liberal Arts Perspective - Complete two Humanities group courses from two different departments. - Complete one Creative Arts group course, or one year of the same musical ensemble or same musical instrument. - Complete one Social Science group course. - Complete one Natural Science group course.
+- Completing three (3) years (or more) of study of the same second language in high school, or - Successfully complete two (2) semesters of the same beginning language (101 and 102) at SAU or transfer equivalent credit from another college or university, or - Earn a minimum of 6 credit hours on the CLEP Test in a second language.

+Liberal Arts Perspective

+- Students must complete two Humanities courses, one course with the Historical/Cultural designation and one with the Literature/Film designation; these courses must be from two different departments. - Complete one Creative Arts group course, or one year of the same musical ensemble or same musical instrument. - Complete one Social Science group course. - Complete one Natural Science group course.